-The City of Minneapolis is currently exploring three policies to enhance residential energy awareness: time of sale energy disclosure, multi-family benchmarking, and time of rent energy disclosure.
-This overview provides background and descriptions of the proposed policies.
-As part of on-going community engagement, renters, homeowners, property managers, realtors, TISH evaluators, and other community members are invited to attend the following public meeting about the policies:
+On February 15th, 2019 the City of Minneapolis adopted three policies to enhance residential energy awareness: time of sale energy disclosure, multi-family benchmarking, and time of rent energy disclosure.
+This overview document and this presentation provide background and descriptions of the policies.
+The policies are also now available on the City's Legislative Information Management System and the benchmarking rules are available here.

 Energy efficiency programs, tools, and resources that support these policies are described here.